D&D Naming Conventions by Race: Complete Reference Guide

 Portia Nimblefingers

-Portia pairs elegance with the descriptive surname style that highlights halfling dexterity.
+Portia pairs elegance with the descriptive surname style used for halfling dexterity.

 Orc Naming Conventions